Upper metric mean dimensions with potential of $\epsilon$-stable sets

-While there are abundant important special sets, for instance, $\epsilon$-stable sets, the sets of generic point of ergodic measures, level sets and irregular sets of Birkhoff ergodic average, being suitable to be considered as an object to major, the present paper only focus on $\epsilon$-stable sets.
-In 2000, by dynamicalizing the definition of Minkowski dimension, metric mean dimension was introduced by Lindenstrauss and Weiss \cite{lw00} for topological dynamical systems.
-It turns out to be the system with finite topological entropy has zero metric mean dimension.
-Therefore, metric mean dimension is a useful quantity to classify the systems with infinite topological entropy.
+Different types of typical sets capture and record the history of the dynamics after a long time, hence it has special meanings to the dynamical systems.
+This leads to abundant work involving the investigation of many important certain typical sets by using Bowen topological entropy, Pesin topological pressure and metric mean dimension, for instances, the sets of generic point of ergodic (or invariant) measures~\cite{b73,pp84,ps07,pc10}, level sets \cite{tv03,tho09,bf23} and irregular sets of Birkhoff ergodic average~\cite{cts05,tho10,lp21,fp24,ll24}, which provides a quantitative perspective of describing the complexity of systems.
+The present paper focuses on $\epsilon$-stable sets of infinite entropy systems.

-By a pair $(X,T)$ we mean a topological dynamical system (TDS for short), where $X$ is a compact metrizable topological space with metric $d$ and $T$ is a continuous self-map on $X$.
-If $T$ is a homeomorphism, we call $(X,T)$ an invertible TDS.
-For $n\geq m\geq 0$, we set $[m,n]:=\{m,m+1,...,n\}$.
-Given $\epsilon >0$ and $x\in X$, \emph{the $(m,n)$-block of the $\epsilon$-stable set of $x$}, \emph{$\epsilon$-stable set of $x$} \cite{bow72} and \emph{the dispersion of preimages of $\epsilon$-stable set of $x$}\cite{ffn03} are respectively given by
+By a pair $(X,T)$ we mean a topological dynamical system (TDS for short), where $X$ is a compact metrizable topological space with a (compatible) metric $d$ and $T$ is a continuous self-map on $X$.
+Given $\epsilon >0$ and $x\in X$, \emph{the $(m,n)$-block of $\epsilon$-stable set of $x$}, \emph{$\epsilon$-stable set of $x$} \cite{bow72}, and \emph{the dispersion of preimages of $\epsilon$-stable set of $x$}\cite{ffn03} are respectively given by